 We initially bought foam edges that look like a black pool noodle and wrap around the top edges.
 It stuck to the fireplace hearth with double-sided tape.

 One set of the foam edges weren’t enough to cover our hearth.
 It also didn’t stick well and only covered the edges, unlike the puzzle pieces that cover much more.
-If you are baby proofing fireplace, this is such a great option over the fireplace hearth padding on the edges or a fireplace gate!
+If you are baby proofing the fireplace, this is such a great option over the fireplace hearth padding on the edges or a fireplace gate!

 When building our house, we used wood 1×4’s for our door trim.
 We also have board and batten in the kitchen.
 So, this means we have plenty of sharp edges around.

-Initially I didn’t think to baby proof these.
+Initially, I didn’t think to baby proof these.
 But, then my son fell and busted his head open on some trim!
 I HAD TO BABYPROOF BETTER, I felt so guilty for not thinking about it sooner!

 I bought this foam for sharp edges and corner protectors.
-I put it on the bottom of the board and batten, door trim, and the trim around windows.
+We put it on the bottom of the board and batten, door trim, and the trim around windows.
 The pictures below show the foam on the bottom edge of the board and batten beneath a window in my son’s playroom.

 Tip: If you buy this foam, it uses double-sided tape.
 Peel off only one side and stick it to the foam.
 THEN, peel off the other side before you put it on your furniture.
-I read in the Amazon comments that people said the tape was hard to deal with, but they were taking the paper off both sides of tape before putting it on the foam!
+I read in the Amazon comments that people said the tape was hard to deal with, but they were taking the paper off both sides of the tape before putting it on the foam!